You never get a second chance to make a good first impression…

 This, of course, is especially prevalent now during our summer, but even in December buyers crave it (even though, ironically, they’ll hardly use it.
 But we all have secret aspirations to BBQ!)
 It is always hard to value outside space, but it can easily make the difference between a yes and a no. So, make the most of yours!
 See below two basement patios.

-One is a bare, plain, uninspired pile of paving stones; the other is a mini oasis.
+Rather than a plain, uninspired pile of paving stones, create a mini oasis.
 You’re suddenly out the back of the cupboard into Narnia!
 This didn’t cost a lot to do; a quick trip to Homebase for a few plants (fake ones are best, you don’t have to water them) and an inexpensive bistro table and chairs.
 Add some accessories and voila!
 Your flat could suddenly sell rather than stick.

 A cheeky tip, if you can’t jet wash your paving slabs, try sprinkling a few bags of slate on top or buy some astroturf: see image below.
 Add a BBQ set and suddenly this little space becomes your master photo.